For EU and Swiss Consumers: BBB Dispute Resolution Process

 On January 12, 2017, the Swiss Government approved the Swiss-US Privacy Shield Framework (replacing the US-Swiss Safe Harbor Framework) as a valid legal mechanism for U.S. companies to comply with Swiss data protection requirements when transferring personal data from Switzerland to the United States.

 What is BBB’s role?

-Many companies participating in the Privacy Shield Framework have chosen BBB EU Privacy Shield to help them resolve privacy disputes that may arise with EU individuals.
+Many companies participating in the Privacy Shield Frameworks have chosen BBB EU Privacy Shield to help them resolve privacy disputes that may arise with EU or Swiss individuals.
 We refer to these companies as “participating businesses.”

-The EU-US Privacy Shield requires that independent dispute resolution mechanisms be impartial, readily available and offered at no cost to EU individuals, and that they ensure compliance with the Privacy Shield privacy protections.
+The Privacy Shield Frameworks require that independent dispute resolution mechanisms be impartial, readily available and offered at no cost to EU and Swiss individuals, and that they ensure compliance with the Privacy Shield privacy protections.

 The BBB EU Privacy Shield dispute resolution procedure, like its trusted predecessor, the BBB EU Safe Harbor program:

 All participating businesses in BBB EU Privacy Shield sign an agreement requiring them to participate in the dispute resolution process, and to abide by final determinations by CBBB or the Panelist, including any sanctions or corrective action.